BrianaLane/LRS2_reduction/LRS2_reduction_README.md

 		(format: yyyymmddThhmmss.s)

 - The 3 digit number after the first underscore (056) tells you the IFU slot ID for the unit.
-This tells you which LRS2 unit this is from
+This tells you which LRS2 unit this data is from

 		LRS2-Blue: 056
 		LRS2-Red : 066